My baby is outgrowing their car seat (aren't they?)!

 If you’re still not sure, take a look at these real kids whose parents thought they were outgrowing their car seats and this is Elise’s professional recommendations on these exact cases:

 1. Xander's outgrowing the Cosco Scenera NEXT soon but he's too big for a car seat, too small for a booster.
 Mama doesn't have a car and is looking for a lightweight and portable car seat.
-Click here to read.
+Find out what car seat options is available for a child who is too big for a car seat but too small for a booster.

-4. Alia and Xavier seemed to have grown out of their Nuna Pipa, mom's looking for portable and convenient car seats because she relies on taxis to get around.
-Read now.
+4. Alia and Xavier seemed to have grown out of their Nuna Pipa, mom's looking for portable and convenient car seats for toddlers because she relies on taxis to get around.

 *DISCLAIMER: All car seats are different and you absolutely have to check the manual of your car seat to confirm when your car seat is outgrown.
 If you can’t confirm, just grab a micro-consult from us and we’ll do it for you.